NepeinAV/react-sse-hooks/README.md

 That's it!

 ```
-Don't remember to add "DOM" lib to your tsconfig.json to get EventSource typings!
+Don't forget to add "DOM" lib to your tsconfig.json to get EventSource typings!
 ```

 ## API reference